- Books, Literature, and Writing»

 Charlie Grimshaw lived in London, England.
-He was sixteen years old and an only child, and his mother and father had doted on him his entire life.
+He was sixteen years old, an only child, and his mother and father had doted on him his entire life.
 During the Summer holidays if Charlie wasn't away snowboarding in Southern France with his parents, or laying with them on some beach in North Africa, Charlie could always be found playing hockey outside the front of his house with his friends.

 Rushing across the street, Charlie Grimshaw had moved pretty swiftly for a boy of his size.
 He wasn't naturally overweight, it had more to do with his spoiled upbringing, always being given whatever he wanted, mixed with his unnaturally greedy appetite.
 Charlie loved food more than anything, some would say he loved it more than anyone.
-Charlie was twice the size of any other child his age and he often used that to his advantage, by bullying other children at school and in his street.
+Charlie was twice the size of any other child his age and he often used that to his advantage, bullying other children at school and in his street.

 After Mr Chang's wife had died, Charlie had told the other children in the neighborhood that Mr Chang had killed his wife.
 That he had cut her body up into little pieces before cooking her in a big pot in the kitchen restaurant.
-He told everybody that Mr Chang had then served her up to his guests by hiding her flesh inside the chicken balls and would watch on from behind the counter, as his guests poured the sweet and sour sauce over their food, unaware that it was mixed with Mrs Chang's blood.
-Charlie never expected people to really believe the rumor about Mr Chang, but when the rumor spread, Charlie was delighted.
+He told everybody that Mr Chang had then served her up to his guests by hiding her flesh inside the chicken balls, and would watch on from behind the counter as his guests poured the sweet and sour sauce over their food, unaware that it was mixed with Mrs Chang's blood.
+Charlie never expected people to really believe the rumor about Mr Chang, but when the rumor spread, Charlie was ecstatic.

 Watching Mr Chang return to his feet, Charlie had to stop himself from heaving when he saw the dead bird in Mr Chang's hands.
 The bird which Charlie recognized to be a pigeon, was covered in its own blood and guts.
 Shocked to see Mr Chang take the dead animal into his restaurant, Charlie decided to wait a few minutes and compose himself before he entered.
 Finally opening the door and stepping inside, Mr Chang was nowhere to be seen, so Charlie rang the bell on the counter to get Mr Chang's attention.